Adaptively Weighted Data Augmentation Consistency Regularization for Robust Optimization under Concept Shift: Adaptively Weighted Data Augmentation Consistency Regularization ( )

-Inspired by the breakthrough made by \cite{sagawa2019distributionally} in the distributionally-robust optimization (DRO) setting where gradient updating on weights is shown to enjoy better convergence guarantees than hard thresholding, we introduce an adaptive weighting algorithm for solving \Cref{eq:objective_dac_encoder_weighted} based on online mirror descent.
-Our algorithm is outlined in \Cref{alg:srw_dac}.
-The flexibility of online mirror descent in choosing the associated norm space not only allows gradient updates on sample weights, but also grants distinct learning dynamics to sample weights $\betab_t$ and model parameters $\theta_t$, which leads to the following convergence guarantee.
+Inspired by the breakthrough made by \cite{sagawa2019distributionally} in the distributionally-robust optimization (DRO) setting where gradient updating on weights is shown to enjoy better convergence guarantees than hard thresholding, we introduce an adaptively weighted online optimization algorithm (\Cref{alg:srw_dac}) for solving \Cref{eq:objective_dac_encoder_weighted} based on online mirror descent.